 The site was deeded by Alfred J. Thomas to Delhi Township and most recently restored by the Delhi Township Board of Trustees in 1964.

 In mid to late 2004, a full restoration began on the Springhouse.
-The purpose of this project was to rebuild the oldest standing structure in Delhi Township (possibly in Hamilton County) and restore it to its original (and useful) condition.
 The completed restoration has provide Delhi Township with a signature entrance into the community and restoration of a source of community pride.

 The stone walls of the Springhouse were disassembled and the stones numbered for accurate reassembly in their original position.
 After the stones were reassembled, the wood roof structure was replaced with new wood shingles.
 The previous wood door was repaired and installed with a new iron-gate to allow for interior viewing.
 The tile well and surrounding stone paving located at the rear of the structure has been reset and restored to be made fully functional.